lewishowles/components/README.md

 There are a number of improvements and new components that could be made to improve flexibility.

+- Avatar list - shapes and sizes?
+- Gauge Chart - to show a single piece of information in comparison to a range, allowing for odd-sizes regions, custom colours, and semi-circular or flat options
+- Rating / Star component, with options to just display the rating or let the user change it.
+Emits an even when changing.
+Allows different display modes, such as stars, hearts, and whether to show all shapes or just one, and whether to show partial shapes or only full.
+- Form select
+- Form date - including three clearly labelled fields
+- Checkbox group - A set of checkboxes with optional introductory text
+- Notifications - an extension of summary-details, when provided a list of notifications letting the user view those notifications, showing an unread count, highlighting unread notifications, marking notifications as read, marking all notifications as read, dismissing notifications, and limiting the number of notifications (read) that appear.
+- Stepper - to show step-by-step information or a multi-page form
 - Devise a system to allow the definition of a "brand colour" and "dark brand colour" to override any defaults.
 Perhaps a stylesheet.
 - Add notes about default recommended stylesheet.
-- Data table - Providing built-in options for searching, sorting, pagination, filtering, and custom display of any data in a table.
-- Form date - including calendar with quick access to months, years and relative dates.
-- Checkbox group - A set of checkboxes with optional introductory text.